Chants of Sennaar

 Chants of Sennaar is a 2023 adventure video game developed by Rundisc and published by Focus Entertainment.
-It was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on 5 September 2023, iOS and Android on 26 August 2025.
+It was released for the Nintendo Switch, PlayStation 4, Windows, and Xbox One on 5 September 2023.
 The game is inspired by Heaven's Vault and Captain Blood.
 The gameplay mostly involves solving puzzles and minigames which generally require decoding and understanding the fictional languages of the tower.
 It also features occasional sections of stealth gameplay.
 The plot is inspired by the Tower of Babel myth, and the player translates between various different tribes that do not understand each other.

 The game received generally favorable reviews from critics who praised its design and puzzles, and The New York Times named it one of its top ten games of 2023.

 Gameplay

-The player - referred to as "the Traveler" by the developers - explores a structure inspired by the Tower of Babel – which the titular Sennaar refers to – full of people who speak fictional languages, represented by logographic writing systems.
+The player-protagonist, referred to as "the Traveler" by the developers, explores a structure full of people who speak fictional languages, represented by logographic writing systems.
 Encountered languages must be translated using clues such as non-verbal communication used by non-player characters, illustrated signs, or other contextual clues.
 The player is aided by a notebook that contains the list of graphemes the player has encountered up to that point, and they may type in a word they assume is the meaning for a grapheme, which is then displayed above that grapheme the next time they encounter it.
 Once the player encounters enough graphemes, the notebook offers tests to see if a player has correctly translated the graphemes by displaying drawings of nouns, verbs or adjectives which the player must match the correct grapheme to; if the player correctly matches all graphemes to meanings on the page, those graphemes will be considered solved, and their real meaning will be displayed above them.
 If all graphemes from a sentence are solved, a full translation is shown.
 As the player progresses higher through the tower, they encounter new languages that must be translated.